FAQ Category: FAQ's

 Seasonal parking passes are not available for the 90 spaces located on SR 28 near Ponderosa Ranch Road, also know as the Tahoe East Shore Trailhead.
 Passes associated with Nevada State Parks or Incline Village General Improvement District are not accepted as part of the Park Tahoe system.
 We encourage all users to come early or come late and pay a lower rate or park for free in the early mornings or evenings.
 The fee schedule is available on the kiosk and at the top of this page.

-What if I can’t find a parking spot at the new Park Tahoe parking facility?
+What if I can’t find a parking spot at the Park Tahoe parking facility?

 We recommend arriving early in the morning or later in the afternoon to park at the new Park Tahoe paid parking facility, as parking spots fill quickly—especially during the summer and on weekends!